openstack-archive/instack-undercloud/doc/source/basic_deployment/basic_deployment.rst

 Access the Overcloud
 ^^^^^^^^^^^^^^^^^^^^

-``instack-deploy-overcloud`` generates an overcloudrc file appropriate for interacting with the deployed overcloud in the current user's home directory.
+``openstack overcloud deploy`` generates an overcloudrc file appropriate for interacting with the deployed overcloud in the current user's home directory.
 To use it, simply source the file::